progressivetech/net.ourpowerbase.qrcodecheckin/README.md

 After setting the checkbox for your event, search for all contacts that are registered for the event and place them in a group.

-Then, send an email to the group, that includes the qrcodecheckin.qrcodecheckin_img token:
+Then, send an email to the group, that includes the qrcodecheckin.qrcode_img token:

 ![Same email that include QR Code checkin token](/images/qrcode-compose-email.png)